 Robust

-Getting Started: The E-commerce Accessibility Journey
+Getting Started: The E-Commerce Accessibility Journey

+I used our guide, “Digital Accessibility in E-Commerce,” which outlines six steps to make an affordable e-commerce website welcoming for everyone, including those with disabilities.
 Our videos on designing accessible e-commerce templates and creating accessible product displays are also very helpful.
-They provide tips on how to gradually improve accessibility while maintaining an affordable ecommerce website
+They provide tips on how to improve accessibility while maintaining an affordable ecommerce website gradually

-Key Accessibility Metrics | Potential Impact |
+| Key Accessibility Metrics | Potential Impact |

-Companies with diverse and inclusive practices are 35% more likely to have financial returns above their industry average. | Improved financial performance and competitive advantage. |
+| Companies with diverse and inclusive practices are 35% more likely to have financial returns above their industry average. | Improved financial performance and competitive advantage. |

-People with disabilities control more than $490 billion in discretionary spending in the U.S. alone. | The untapped market opportunity for e-commerce businesses. |
+| People with disabilities control more than $490 billion in discretionary spending in the U.S. alone. | The untapped market opportunity for e-commerce businesses. |

-The untapped market opportunity for e-commerce businesses. | Significant financial and operational benefits. |
+| The untapped market opportunity for e-commerce businesses. | Significant financial and operational benefits. |

-Accessibility in E-commerce Design
+Accessibility in E-Commerce Design

 Creating accessible e-commerce sites is key for everyone, including those with disabilities.
-As an expert, I help famous brands easily create online shops by following UI/UX Best Practices for E-commerce.
+As an expert, I help famous brands easily create online shops by following UI/UX Best Practices for E-Commerce.
 This ensures everyone can shop online seamlessly.

-The Americans With Disabilities Act (ADA) states that making sites accessible is very important.
+The Americans with Disabilities Act (ADA) states that making sites accessible is very important.
 This helps businesses maintain a good name and grow online.
 Additionally, sites that are easy to use and accessible also perform better in search results, increasing visibility and engagement.

 The Web Content Accessibility Guidelines (WCAG) have four main rules.
 These rules help make websites that everyone can use.
 They cover things like seeing, using, understanding, and being strong.

-Accessibility Principle | Description |
+| Accessibility Principle | Description |

-Operable | Make it easy to navigate the site using a keyboard.
-This will help people who can’t use a mouse. |
+| Perceivable | Make it easy to navigate the site using a keyboard.
+This will help people who are unable to use a mouse. |

-Understandable | Use simple language and make things easy to follow.
+| Understandable | Use simple language and make things easy to follow.
 This helps people with learning or thinking disabilities. |

-Robust | Make sure the site’s code works well with different devices and browsers. |
+| Robust | Make sure the site’s code works well with different devices and browsers. |

-Tips for Making Your E-commerce Website ADA-Compliant
+Tips for Making Your E-Commerce Website ADA-Compliant

 Add Alt Text to Meaningful Images